-VALUE OF AN ATHLE TIC SCHOLARSHIP
+VALUE OF AN ATHLETIC SCHOLARSHIP

+Tuition & Fees \$ 9,384

-Room, Board & Books \$15,660
+Room, Board, Books \$ 16,792

-Academic & Personal Development \$6,101
+Academic & Personal Development \$ 6,052

-Media & Promotions \$11,107

-Tuition & Fees \$10,484

-Apparel & Equipment \$9,689
+Apparel & Equipment \$ 9,321

-Medical & Sports Performance \$16,851
+Medical & Sports Performance \$ 20,439

-ANNUAL TOTAL \$69,892
+Media & Promotions \$ 9,744

-(based off 2019-20 school year)
+ANNUAL TOTAL (based off 2020-21 school year) \$ 71,732

-UNIQUE WAYS TO BECOME A RAZORBACK FOUNDATION MEMBER
+UNIQUE WAYS TO SUPPORT RAZORBACK STUDENT-ATHLETES

-Cardinal & White - Cardinal & White is a philanthropic gift fund of the Razorback Foundation to support facility construction and renovations, student-athlete development opportunities, scholarships and other operations of the Athletic Department designed to enhance the student-athlete experience.
-Gifts (\$25,000 and above) made to Cardinal & White are philanthropic in nature and are not associated with seating or parking benefits.
+Cardinal & White - Cardinal & White is a philanthropic gift fund of the Razorback Foundation (gifts of \$25,000 and above) to support facility construction and renovations, student-athlete development opportunities, scholarships and other operations of the Athletic Department designed to enhance the student-athlete experience.
 Supporters of Cardinal & White receive a variety of unique experiences.

-ONERazorback Fund - You can now become a member of the Razorback Foundation's ONERazorback Fund with a minimum donation of just \$15.
-This tax-deducible gift will continue to support the Razorback student-athletes and other athletic endeavors.
-Whether you live in Arkansas, another state or even another country, the goal of the ONERazorback Fund is simple - generate support from EVERY Razorback alumnus, friend, family member and fan who loves the Hogs.
+ONE Razorback Fund - Tax-deductible gifts of \$15 or more will continue to support the Razorback student-athletes and other athletic endeavors.
+Whether you live in Arkansas, another state or even another country, the goal of the ONE Razorback Fund is simple - generate support from EVERY Razorback alumnus, friend, family member and fan who loves the Hogs.

-Small Business Member Program - Small Business Member Program is a new and innovative way for small businesses to partner with the Foundation and to support Razorback student-athletes.
-For just \$100 annually, Small Business Members receive a Razorback Foundation Small Business Member window cling, priority points, a Razorback Foundation membership packet and a business listing on our website for other members to browse.
+Small Business Member Program - For just \$100 annually, Small Business Members receive a Razorback Foundation Small Business Member window cling, priority points, a Razorback Foundation membership packet and a business listing on our website for other members to browse.